 6. Find 404 errors and fix broken links

-It often leads to a bad user experience when suddenly your visitor see a “Sorry, 404 page not found….” warning.
+It often leads to a bad user experience when suddenly your visitor sees a “Sorry, 404 page not found….” warning.

-At the same time, too many 404 errors and broken links means your SEO efforts are doomed.
-It is very important that your sitemap (file submitted to Google for indexing) and actual URLs of your site are perfectly in tune.
+At the same time, too many 404 errors and broken links mean your SEO efforts are doomed.
+It is very important that your sitemap (file submitted to Google for indexing) and the actual URLs of your site are perfectly in tune.

 Many times clients change permalinks without knowing the repercussions.
 They simply alter the whole URL structure of the website.

-So, a regular maintenance will take care of all these issues.
+So, regular maintenance will take care of all these issues.

 7. Study server log files

-So many times, clients has no knowledge that their website is under attack or had been hacked.
-They realise it when speed goes down, third party content start displaying on their site and suddenly website links start taking people to spammy sites.
+So many times, clients have no knowledge that their website is under attack or had been hacked.
+They realise it when speed goes down, third party content starts displaying on their site and suddenly website links start taking people to spammy sites.

 You will be penalized by Google for this, your ranking will be dropped and people will see a warning message to beware of your site as it may contain malware.

-A trained maintenance guy will study the security and error log files in the server to keep an eye if there had been any attacks on the website, what are the backdoor loopholes which a hacker is trying to exploit and plug it keep the website safe.
+A trained maintenance guy will study the security and error log files in the server to keep an eye if there had been any attacks on the website, what are the backdoor loopholes that a hacker is trying to exploit and plug in to keep the website safe.